Where everything's made with love

 Now Let's Get Cookin'

-Stop now and put your canning lids into a glass measuring cup.
-Cover them with boiling water so they will be ready to use.
+Bring this mixture to a boil.
+As it starts to boil, put your canning lids into a glass measuring cup and cover them with boiling water so they are ready to use.

 Next, add the sugar all at once.
 Yes, you're right.
 That's a lot of sugar.
 Don't mess with the quantity.